brightspot/react-examples/client-authentication-csr/README.md

 - `fetch()`: The Next.js app calls the `fetch` function at runtime, rendering all data client side.
 - `pages/api/funFacts.ts`: The `handler` function will run server side when called, hiding the query and API key from the web browser.
+- `defaultOptions`: The Apollo Client is configured to disable caching so that the latest data is fetched on each page refresh.
+This is used to better demonstrate the client side rendering.

 ## Try it yourself